amitsaha/raspi-guide/chap1/raspi_1.rst

 A number of choices are available when you want to select an operating system for the Pi.
 Raspbian, Arch Linux, Fedora and RISC OS can all be run on the Pi.
-For the purpose of this article series, we use the Fedora 18 remix, mainly because of personal preference.
-If you are a Fedora user, you should have no hassles in following the articles.
+For the purpose of this book, we use the Fedora 18 remix, mainly because of personal preference.
 If you are an user of another distro, the Fedora specific bits would be mostly the software installation commands.
 Let's get started.